 Last Updated on August 21, 2020 by Marc-Antoni

 So Many Wins!🙌

-My family and I recently returned from a trip to Singapore, where we were impressed by the number of sustainability initiatives underway.
+My family and I recently returned from an awesome trip to Singapore.
+While there, we were impressed by the number of sustainability initiatives underway.
 The country has a reputation for being clean & green, and it did not disappoint!
 We had a lovely stay, exploring its landmarks and tasting the delicious local flavors.
-We left satisfied and with a lasting appreciation for the thoughtful sustainability management taking place.
+We left satisfied and with a lasting appreciation of the thoughtful sustainability management taking place.

 1. Gloriously Green

 One of the first things you’ll notice in Singapore is how richly green and verdant the island nation is.
 Of course, the heat might actually be the very first thing you take into account.
-It’s pretty hot and humid from the moment you leave the air-conditioned airport to when you peel off your sweat soaked attire in your welcomely cool hotel room.
+It’s very hot and humid!
+It hits you from the moment you leave the air-conditioned airport, to when you peel off your sweat-soaked attire in your welcomely cool hotel room.

 Stickiness aside however, the trees, plants, vines and flowers poking out all over the place are amazing and will make you feel like you’ve somehow returned to Eden.
 If eden were simultaneously a city-state with over 5 million people.

 Singapore boasts an extensive and stunning Botanical Gardens.
 Located right in the city’s central district, it’s a veritable oasis.
 The gardens are gloriously green and majestic and filled with all kinds of spectacularly colorful flora.

 The site also boasts an amazing children’s park, as well as a bunch of wandering animals (my son particularly enjoyed chasing around the roosters).
 We saw all kinds of cool and vividly-colored plants as we zigzagged through the many green-canopied walkways.
 The shade kept us relatively fresh as we wandered the pathways.